ImperialCollegeLondon/ICLOCS/README.md

 http://www.ee.ic.ac.uk/ICLOCS/

-## Note for update your problem from version 2 to run with version 2.5
+## Note for updating your problem from version 2 to run with version 2.5

 We have recently introduced changes to the problem file (see myProblem.m in the template).